 Debt under 12 months does not normally attract a bad debt provision, however where there are specific concerns about a customer's likelihood to pay debts, a bad debt provision is made based on an assessment of the risk of non-payment of the outstanding debt held by that customer.
-For 2020/21 a specific provision was made for commercial property rental debts based on an assessed risk of non-payment and the specific assessment of commercial property rental debts was continued in 2021/22 and 2022/23.
-This was not required for 2023/24.
 In general no provision is made on debt between the Council and its companies.